Your Ultimate Guide to Crafting a Real Estate Offer Letter that Gets the House

 When you’ve found the house of your dreams and you’re ready to make an offer, how do you make sure your offer stands out?
 While the primary factor that determines which offer a seller chooses is financial (in other words, the price you’ll pay to live in the house), if two or more offers are comparable, an appeal to emotions may allow fate to tip favorably in your direction.

-One tactic that many agents recommend for just that reason is writing an offer letter to the seller.
+One tactic that many agents recommend for just that reason is to write an offer letter to the seller.
 When making such an appeal, however, there are many factors to consider — and even a few legal concerns to carefully navigate.
 Read on to learn more and discover how to write a real estate offer letter that will get you the house.

 Why write an offer letter?